 Dr. Smith is a cofounder of Pacific Spaceflight.
 An archaeologist at Portland State University’s Department of Anthropology, he has published widely on the anthropology of space exploration and colonization, most recently in Scientific American magazine and in his book Emigrating Beyond Earth: Human Adaptation and Space Colonization (Springer 2012).
 He aims to advance human space exploration by developing new technologies and techniques.
 Dr. Smith was recently invited to speak for NASA managers and has consulted with SpaceX on life-support matters.
 In Winter 2014 he will talk at TEDX Brussels and Canada’s Perimeter Institute for Theoretical Physics.
 Dr. Smith’s research on the genetics of space settlement have been published in the scholarly journal Acta Astronautica as part of his involvement with the research group Icarus Interstellar (icarusinterstellar.org).
 A diver and paraglider pilot, Dr. Smith is applying his many years of solo Arctic icecap expeditions to devising ways to explore the surface of Mars.
-His website is at cameronmsmith.com.
+The author of seven books, with more in the works, his website is at cameronmsmith.com.

 Engineering Consultant and Systems Technician

 “I was the Lead Engineering Technician in the Research and Development Dept. at Micro pump Inc. I had a great time with the ASE program (Apprenticeships in Science and Engineering) I was asked to be a Mentor for the summer in our lab…This program is from the Oregon Graduate Institute of Science and Technology.

 Working with these young students gave me more hope for mankind in the coming years.
 I learned a lot from them and I hope I gave them some tools to move forward.
 We had a lot of fun together.